open-simulation-platform/open-simulation-platform.github.io/cosim4j.md

 to deep integration with [FMI4j](https://github.com/NTNU-IHB/FMI4j){:target="_blank"}, a software package for dealing with FMUs on the JVM.

-The code below shows the minimal required code to write FMI 2.0 compatible models in Java using FMI4j.
+The code below shows the minimal required to write FMI 2.0 compatible models in Java using FMI4j.

 ```java
 public class JavaSlave extends Fmi2Slave {